🎮

 3. Add an SRV Record:

 Warning: Depending on your domain registrar you might experience issues.
 Make sure your domain registrar supports SRV records.
-If your registrar doesn't support SRV records we recommend switching your nameservers to Cloudflare.
+If your registrar doesn't support SRV records we recommend switching your nameservers to .
 (A guide is being worked on as of Apr 11, 2020)

 2. Set the name to the sub-domain you used, for example, play or mc, or @ if you don't want to use a sub-domain.